michawan/SoftwareInc-mod-real-names/README.md

 2. Console OS Company Names
 3. Game Company Names
 4. Antivirus Company Names
-5. Computer OS Company, Office Software Company, and Creative Tools Company (Audio tool, 2D Editor, and 3D Editor) Names
+5. Computer OS Company, Office Software Company, and Creative Tools Company (Audio tool, 2D Editor, and 3D Editor) Names.

 To reflect that most companies use subcontractors for some tasks, some of the companies names in the dedicated lists can also appear in the Contracts Company names list.
-This is in addition to the fact
+This is in addition to the fact.

-Also, each game category is filled only with games that match the game type (e.g., StarCraft is always an RTS)
+Also, each game category is filled only with games that match the game type (e.g., StarCraft is always an RTS).

 ## Compromises and restrictions of the mod